-Symptom / Error FRU / Action in Sequence The keyboard (one or more keys) does not work.
-Reseat the keyboard cable on the sub card.
-Keyboard System board The TrackPoint does not work.
-Reseat the keyboard cable on the system board.
+Symptom / Error FRU / Action in Sequence Keyboard (one or more keys) does not work.
+Reseat the keyboard cables on the video card.
+Keyboard Video card System board TrackPoint does not work.
+Reseat the keyboard cables on the video card.
 Go to "TrackPoint Checkout" on page 23.
-Keyboard System board The pointer moves automatically or does not work correctly.
+Keyboard Video card System board Pointer moves automatically or does not work correctly.
 See "TrackPoint Checkout" on page 23.